How to say the color brown in spanish

 “Frijoles marrones” are a staple in many dishes.
 Their hearty texture and rich color reflect culinary traditions across Mexico, Puerto Rico, and countless other kitchens.
 Whether in a comforting “sopa de frijoles” or a festive “feijoada,” these beans embody home-cooked goodness.

-See also How do you ask if Someone Speaks English in Spanish: A Traveler's Guide
+See also How to Ask Someone's Name in Spanish: A Comprehensive Guide

 “Pan Integral” (Brown Bread)